 - If powdery mildew or cane disease was a problem last year, spray plants with lime sulfur in spring when buds begin to form.

 - If fruitworms were a problem last year, spray plans with rotenone or pyrethrins in spring when buds appear.

 - Yellow patterns on leaves or crumbly berries can be a sign of viral disease.
 Remove infected plants from the garden.

-- Orange pustules is a sign of fungal rust disease.
-Trim off diseases leaves.
+- Orange pustules are a sign of fungal rust disease.
+Trim off diseased leaves.
 Spray the plant with compost tea or a fungicide.

 - Cane tip wilt may be a sign of cane borer beetles; remove the infested canes or plants.